Sreehari1709/Coppeliasim-Installation/README.md

 These are the Workshop Contents
 - [Installation Procedure](https://github.com/Sreehari1709/SHAASTRA-2022-Build-your-own-Autonomous-Robot/blob/master/Installation%20of%20Softwares.md)
 - [Slides used in the session]()
+- The Manual bot [file]() and the explanations for the same can be seen in seperate files.
 - The Mapping Scene [file](https://github.com/Sreehari1709/SHAASTRA-2022-Build-your-own-Autonomous-Robot/blob/master/Mapping_Shaastra.ttt) and [instructions](https://github.com/Sreehari1709/SHAASTRA-2022-Build-your-own-Autonomous-Robot/blob/master/Mapping_scene_instruction.md)